-- Operating grants and subsidies increased by \$974,231 mostly due to funding received related to the Authority's new EHV and Mainstream Voucher (MSV) programs as well as an increase in HAP funding and administrative fee funding related to its HCV program. - Other operating revenue decreased \$92,277 mostly due to a decrease in funding from portable vouchers coming into Humboldt County from other housing authorities.
+- Operating grants and subsidies increased by \$79,489 mostly due to funding earned related to the growth of the Authority's EHV and MSV programs, as well as an increase in HCV administrative and HAP funding. - Other operating revenue decreased \$72,965 mostly due to a decrease in funding from portable vouchers coming into Humboldt County from other housing authorities.